-Medical cannabis consumption is limited to private property out of public view.
-Patients and caregivers face criminal prosecution or civil penalties for possession, distribution, transfer, or consumption in a school bus or public transportation vehicle, school campuses, workplaces, public parks, recreation centers, or youth centers.
+Cannabis consumption is limited to private property out of public view.
+Adults, patients, and caregivers face criminal prosecution or civil penalties for possession, distribution, transfer, or consumption in a school bus or public transportation vehicle, school campuses, workplaces, public parks, recreation centers, or youth centers.

 Adults 21 and older can possess, consume, and give away to other adults up to 2 ounces (56 grams) of flower, 16 grams of concentrate, and 800 milligrams of edibles.
 They can possess more cannabis (the law doesn't specify a limit) at home if it's stored in a locked container away from public view.
 They can also grow up to 12 mature plants per household and make edibles and solventless extracts at home.